How to Get a Theft Charge Dismissed in Minnesota

 Facing theft charges can be intimidating for most people.
 A criminal conviction of any kind can impact your life, and theft charges are no exception.
 This is especially true in cases where the case is treated as a felony.

 Facing a theft charge might be intimidating, but it does not have to lead to a conviction.
-If you aggressively fight back with the help of a seasoned defense attorney, you could have the charges against you dismissed.
+If you aggressively fight back with the help of an experienced criminal defense attorney, you could have the charges against you dismissed.

 The attorneys of Gerald Miller understand what it takes to build a strong defense.
 This could include having the charges against you dismissed, prevailing at trial, or reaching a viable plea bargain.
 Reach out to us as soon as possible to schedule your free consultation.

-There are many different ways to violate Minnesota theft laws.
-However, the vast majority of these offenses are covered by a single statute.
+There are many different ways to violate Minnesota theft laws under Minnesota law.
+However, most of these offenses are covered by a single statute.
 Unlike other jurisdictions, Minnesota covers these offenses under one statute instead of setting out numerous statutes for each offense.

 In Minnesota, theft crimes are covered by Minnesota Statute Section 609.52.
-Under the law, there are many different types of behavior that constitute theft.
-Any of these acts could result in a criminal conviction.
-Some examples of this behavior could include:
+The law encompasses a wide range of behaviors that constitute theft, any of which could lead to a criminal conviction.
+Some examples include:

 Can My Case Be Dismissed?

 The first thing to remember about your theft case is that the charges against you could be dismissed.
 This is often the best possible outcome after an arrest for theft, as it means you avoid a criminal conviction without the risks associated with trial.
 However, there are limits on the power to dismiss your case.
-Only certain parties have the right to dismiss your case following an arrest.
+Only certain parties have the right to dismiss your case following an arrest, and failing to get a dismissal could result in severe criminal penalties, including jail time, fines, and enhanced penalties based on the property’s value or prior criminal record.

 Prosecutors Can Dismiss Your Case

 The power to dismiss your theft case rests primarily with the prosecution.
-The prosecuting attorney will ultimately decide if charges are brought against you, and prior to the trial they also have the power to dismiss those charges as well.
+The prosecuting attorney will ultimately decide if charges are brought against you, and prior to the trial they also have the power to dismiss those charges as well, especially in cases involving various theft offenses.

 The ability to dismiss a case is one thing.
 The willingness to do so is another.
-Many prosecutors are willing to pursue a weak case in hopes of securing a conviction regardless of what the evidence looks like.
-Thankfully, your attorney could build a defense strategy strong enough to push the prosecutor to dismiss your case.
+Many prosecutors are willing to pursue a weak case in hopes of securing a conviction regardless of the evidence.
+Thankfully, your attorney could build a strong defense strategy to push the prosecutor to dismiss your case.

 Prosecutors don’t like to lose.
 If your attorney can show that a conviction is unlikely, some prosecutors will agree to dismiss the case.
 Even if they don’t, the strong defense strategy could compel a judge to get rid of the charges against you.